 You see, one thing that I’ve discovered over the years is regardless of where you travel in Canada or anywhere really, is that people are much the same as you and me.

-“The “Now N Then” is owned by a gentleman by the name of Paul Fitzpatrick.
-According to his daughter, he’s been fishing for over 45 years.
+Paul’s boat is called “The “Now N Then” and according to Krystal, he’s been fishing for over 45 years.

 Source: Krystle Fitzpatrick

 Paul hit the water, so to speak when he was 13 and became captain when he was around 16.
-He grew up on a farm that revolved around fishing and farming.
+He grew up on a farm and a lifestyle that revolved around fishing and working the farm.
 In fact, after he married and settled down, that’s exactly the tradition he kept going….farming and fishing.

 Paul and his wife have been married 25 years and have fished together all that time.

-These days Krystle fishes with her dad and mum on the “Now N Then.”
+These days Krystle takes a leave of absence from her own profession and fishes with her dad and mum on the “Now N Then” during the spring lobster season.

 In the family, there are 7 kids(4 girls, 3 boys)

-When I started to write this, I was envisioning a story that would be almost a “television special” in size and scope.
+I need to confess that, when I started to write this, I was envisioning a story that would be almost a “television special” in size and scope.
+Might have to do with an unhealthy ego perhaps.

-But what I ended up with was something far better.
+But, the universe aligned perfectly and what I ended up with was something far better.
 I got to find out a little bit about a family.
 A family who carries on the tradition of their grandparents.
 A family with ties to lobster fishing and the sea that go back a generation or two.
 A father for the best part of 45 years has gone out on a boat to do something he loves.
+Generations of the same family carrying on the same traditions are a part of our heritage that is slowly vanishing across this country.

-What drew me to the story beyond finding out more about the buoy, is that Paul, his life and his family are much the same as you and I. And in some weird way, there is comfort in that.
+What drew me to the story beyond finding out more about the buoy, is that Krystal, her Dad, and their family are much the same as you and I. Hard working and family oriented, doing what needs to be done in order to make a living.
+And in some weird way, there is comfort in that.
 I kind of get the sense that if they found out we were back to vacation on the Island, that the invite to come to visit and have coffee wouldn’t be far behind.

-Going on vacation and seeing the sights of someplace new is always exciting.
+Going on vacation and seeing someplace new is always exciting.
 But, in reality, they’re just sights though.
-I think for us, part of the memories are the conversations and friendships we made with people from the island.
+Although, they certainly create part of the holiday and vacation memories we form, an equally and perhaps more important component are the conversations and friendships we made with people from the island.

-Yup, those people from PEI are a friendly bunch and lucky for us that they are.
-If they weren’t, you wouldn’t have met Ian or now Paul Fitzpatrick and his family.
+Those people from PEI are a friendly bunch and lucky for us that they are.
+If they weren’t, you wouldn’t have met Ian and Krystal and her family.

 With an invitation for that kind of day, who could resist?